dynamist/holmscan/README.md

 ![Automate All the Things](https://i.imgur.com/dv5bY2Z.jpg)

 We organized a hackathon at our offices and especially made it our goal to contribute to the annual [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
-This is one of the open source tools we worked on October 23:rd 2018.
+This is one of the open source tools we worked on October 23rd, 2018.

+The tool has since then been updated to use the Holm Security Platform API.

 ## Scope